Last Updated on October 11, 2021

 We often use the word “craving” casually in our culture.
 But the real thing is often much stronger than simply being “in the mood” for a slice of pizza or an ice cream cone (although for people with eating disorders, food cravings can be very real).
 A person experiencing cravings for alcohol may be able to think of nothing else, and may even experience severe stress or anxiety if they cannot drink.

-Scientists are still researching how craving works in the human brain, but it is already considered a major factor in the development and maintenance of addiction.
+Scientists are still researching how craving works1 in the human brain, but it is already considered a major factor in the development and maintenance of addiction.
 It is generally defined as a strong compulsion to use a given substance, which is often very hard to resist.

-For people with an addiction to alcohol, drinking is deeply connected to the reward systems in their brain.
+For people with an addiction to alcohol, drinking is deeply connected to the reward systems2 in their brain.
 Alcohol is often associated with positive experiences, and eventually with people, places, things, activities, and even times of day where drinking often happens.
 Any of these associations can eventually become a cue, or trigger, motivating them to pick up a drink.

 For many, alcohol also plays a role in regulating emotion.
 When they experience stress, sadness, anxiety, irritability, or any other negative feeling, they may develop a habit of drinking to manage that feeling.
-As time goes on, these emotions or associations may also become strong drinking triggers.
+As time goes on, these emotions or associations may also become strong drinking triggers3.

 If one of these triggers arises, and a person cannot drink, they will often experience strong alcohol cravings.

 What can make this especially difficult is that cravings tend to be psychological in nature, and not necessarily tied to physical addiction.
 This means that if a person quits drinking, and is no longer chemically dependent on alcohol, any of these triggers may still inspire a strong urge to drink.
 This can be particularly hard for trauma survivors, whose drinking triggers may be connected to severe psychological distress.

 For this reason, it’s very important to have strategies in place for managing alcohol cravings, especially in long-term recovery.
 Fortunately, some effective methods have emerged to help stop alcohol cravings, including anti-craving medication, and mindfulness practices.